 Kashmir Great Lakes

-Best Time to do Kashmir Great Lakes Trek (2023)
+Best Time To Do Kashmir Great Lakes Trek (2024)

-Passing through some of the amazing landscapes of Kashmir, the Kashmir Great Lakes trek is one of the most beautiful and unique treks in India.
-The trail passes through huge mountains, glaciers and alpine lakes.
-In this post, you will find the information on best time to do the Kashmir Great Lakes trek.
+The Kashmir Great Lakes trek is one of the most beautiful and unique treks in India.
+It passes through some of Kashmir’s amazing landscapes, including huge mountains, glaciers, and alpine lakes.
+In this post, you will find information on the best time to do the Kashmir Great Lakes trek.

-Since I lived in Australia for last 10 years, getting to the Himalayas was a very difficult and long journey.
-But ever since I have moved my base back to Bangalore, I have decided to do at least one Himalayan trek every year.
-After completing Brahmatal trek in Uttarakhand, I booked my trek to Kashmir Great Lakes (KGL).
+Since I have lived in Australia for the last ten years, getting to the Himalayas was a very difficult and long journey.
+But ever since I moved my base back to Bangalore, I have decided to do at least one Himalayan trek every year.
+After completing the Brahmatal trek in Uttarakhand, I booked my trek to Kashmir Great Lakes (KGL).

 Page Contents

-Also known as Great Lakes Trek, the Kashmir Great Lakes (KGL) trek is a high altitude trek in the Himalayas region of Jammu and Kashmir state.
-Of all the treks in Kashmir such as Tarsar Marsar or Gurez Valley, the Kashmir Great Lakes trek is the most famous trek in the state.
+Also known as the Great Lakes Trek, the Kashmir Great Lakes (KGL) trek is a high-altitude trek in the Himalayas region of Jammu and Kashmir state.
+Of all the treks in Kashmir, such as Tarsar Marsar or Gurez Valley, the Kashmir Great Lakes trek is the most famous trek in the state.
 Lasting for 6 to 7 days, the trek passes through many alpine lakes.

 Ray of Sunrise - Kashmir Great Lakes